Election 2022: Democrats appear to take DeKalb County Board majority as two Republican incumbents could be ousted

 DeKALB – As of 9:45 p.m.
-DeKalb County Board election results show two Republican incumbents could be ousted from their seat, while the board’s majority appears still set to go to the Democrats.
+Tuesday, DeKalb County Board election results showed two Republican incumbents could be ousted from their seats, while the board’s majority appeared still set to go to the Democrats.

-According to the latest election results reported by the DeKalb County Clerk and Recorder’s Office, Democrats appear set to take five districts, with Republicans looking to take four and three districts could be bipartisan.
+According to the latest election results reported by the DeKalb County Clerk and Recorder’s Office, Democrats appeared set to take five districts, with Republicans looking to take four, and three districts lined up to be bipartisan.

-All 24 seats on the bipartisan DeKalb County Board were up for reelection, as newly-redrawn seats face off in seven contested races.
-Two members of the county board are elected from each of the county’s 12 districts.
-Five districts – districts 2, 5, 6, 7 and 9 – have only two candidates on the ballot, meaning those 10 candidates are guaranteed to be elected.
+All 24 seats on the bipartisan DeKalb County Board were up for reelection, as newly redrawn seats faced off in seven contested races.
+Two members of the board are elected from each of the county’s 12 districts.
+Five districts – Districts 2, 5, 6, 7 and 9 – onlyhad two candidates on the ballot, meaning those 10 candidates are guaranteed to be elected.

-According to updated vote tallies as of 9:45 p.m., Democrats appear set to grab 13 county board seats, leaving Republicans with 11.
+According to updated vote tallies as of 9:45 p.m., Democrats appeared set to grab 13 County Board seats, leaving Republicans with 11.

-Contested races in seven of the board’s district’s will determine the composition of the 14 other seats, and in many could feature newcomers, mostly Democrats.
+Contested races in seven of the board’s districts will determine the composition of the 14 other seats, and in many could feature newcomers who are mostly Democrats.

-A hot issue top of mind during this year’s campaign season was a July 21 DeKalb County Board vote to move forward with a sale of the financially struggling DeKalb County Rehabilitation and Nursing Center for $8,300,100 to Evanston-based Illuminate HC, a private healthcare company which specializes in operating skilled nursing facilities.
+A hot issue top of mind during this year’s campaign season was a July 21 DeKalb County Board vote to move forward with a sale of the financially struggling DeKalb County Rehabilitation and Nursing Center for more than $8.3 million to Evanston-based Illuminate HC, a private health care company that specializes in operating skilled nursing facilities.

-The DeKalb County Rehab and Nursing Center, a county owned facility, is more than $7 million in debt due to delinquent billing, falling resident numbers and what officials have said was unrealized mismanagement.
+The DeKalb County rehab center, a county-owned facility, is more than $7 million in debt due to delinquent billing, falling resident numbers and what officials have said was unrealized mismanagement.
 Issues of its financial failings came to light in March 2021, county officials have said.

 District 1

-Republican Maureen Little appears so far to be the top vote getter so far in the race for District 1 with 56%, or 1,330 votes.
-Republican newcomer Bradley Robert Belander’s so far holds 834 votes, followed by Democrat Fredrick (Fred) Hall with 815 votes.
+Republican Maureen Little appeared to be the top vote-getter in the race for District 1 with 56%, or 1,330 votes.
+Republican newcomer Bradley Robert Belander held 834 votes, followed by Democrat Fredrick (Fred) Hall with 815 votes.

 District 1 includes Franklin Township, Kingston, South Grove, Mayfield and Malta Townships.